"Game of Thrones" in focus among TV shows at Comic-Con

 Other TV highlights this year have been Starz network's "Spartacus," which returned to the convention for the final time this year ahead of its final season airing in January 2013.

-CBS brought new show "Elementary," a modern interpretation of the Sherlock Holmes detective stories, as well as Comic-Con's favorite TV nerds from the network's "The Big Bang Theory."
+CBS brought new show "Elementary," a modern interpretation of the Sherlock Holmes detective stories, as well as Comic-Con's favourite TV nerds from the network's "The Big Bang Theory."

 Cable TV network Showtime brought back anti-hero "Dexter," a lovable serial killer masquerading as a forensics expert.